Damp, mould and condensation

 What condensation can do to your home

-Condensation can cause mould to form on walls, furniture and soft furnishings (for example, curtains).
+Condensation can cause mould to form on walls, furniture and soft furnishings (for example, curtains and sofas).
 It can even damage plasterwork and rot wooden window frames.

 Damp conditions can also increase the number of house mites.

-If anyone in your home has a breathing condition such as asthma or bronchitis, it is important that you control condensation because mould and house mites may make these conditions worse.
+If anyone in your home has a breathing condition such as asthma or bronchitis, it is important that condensation is controlled because mould and house mites may make these conditions worse.

 The moisture being produced in your home